-The Atlantic Ocean gleams in the distance as a visitor rides a rented bicycle past the cowpaths and pastures of Inishmore in the Aran Islands.
+The Atlantic Ocean gleams in the distance as a visitor rides a bicycle past the cowpaths and pastures of Inishmore.
 (All photos: Catie Leary)

 Ireland may be a relatively small place, but after traveling around the island with my camera, I quickly learned it packs a lot of punch in terms of varied, breathtaking geography: Rolling green hills, idyllic countryside, rugged coastlines, looming mountains and countless other geologically significant natural landmarks.